stanley101music/CTF/Contest/Flare-On/2014/README.md

 ### File Analysis
 * It gives a html file and an image
 * The contents of html file is normal
-* The image file hides some php code at the end
+* The image file hides some php code at the end<br>
   ![](img/C2%20-%20php.png)
 ### Function Analysis
 ```php